 - Step 2: Add digestive support and lubricating agents to your cat's diet.
 Such support can be found in Omega-3 fish oil for cats, and digestive enzymes for cats.

-Supplements for Cat Hairballs
+Natural Supplements to Help With Cat Hairballs

 If your cat has frequent hairballs, there is a simple and healthful remedy to reduce this occurance.
 We recommend the following supplements for your cat: